 So: Do not follow diets that dictate prolonged low levels of calories.

-High intensity exercise increases the metabolic rate.
-Z2 fat burning exercise increases the percentage of post exercise fat burning.
-Low intensity exercise generally burns fat whereas higher intensity energy generally burns carbs.
+High-intensity exercise increases the metabolic rate.
+Whereas Z2 fat burning exercise increases the percentage of post-exercise fat burning.
+Low-intensity exercise generally burns fat whereas higher intensity energy generally burns carbs.

 So: Go slow+long AND short+hard but not in the middle.

-IMO You should do something 6 days per week.
+IMO You should exercise 6 days per week.
 A long bike ride is often most practical for, say 2-3 hours, Aim to do an hour on each of those other 5 days and incorporate some weights into your regime 3 (THREE!) times a week.